 Roadwork can be a permanent part of your training routine, but as you switch to targeting other energy systems or other components of the aerobic system, you may want to change up your long runs to other training types.
 I recommend starting at about 25 minutes, adding 5 minutes each week till you reach 90 minutes — this means by around week 14, you will be doing 90-minute runs and your aerobic energy systems will be vastly improved from when you started.
 This is roughly 3 and a half months of training this system.
 After this, you can switch to a different training protocol, but you can keep a slow run once a week for maintenance.

 How to know If Your Aerobic Stamina Improves

-The long runs will become easier, your heart rate will take longer and longer before it moves up from 130 to 150 during the running sesson.
+The long runs will become easier, your heart rate will take longer and longer before it moves up from 130 to 150 during the running session.
 Your resting heart rate SHOULD drop over time.
-You should have more overall stamina during training — longer training with more energy and quicker recover times.
+You should have more overall stamina during training — longer training with more energy and quicker recovery times.
 One way to test specifically is to do an intense pad round, then take your heart rate measurement with a heart rate monitor.
-Your heart rate should DROP much quicker during your 1 minute break than it did at the start of your Stroke Training block.
+Your heart rate should DROP much quicker during your 1-minute break than it did at the start of your Stroke Training block.
 You’ll need to consistently test this though to take the averages, but you should see improvements if you track.

 2. VO2 Max Cardiac Power Training

 Training sessions designed to increase the strength and endurance properties of your heart.
 This works on your Aerobic Power but can also be used to increase your overall Aerobic Capacity too, depending.